Leoclimbes/3d-print-website/VERCEL_SETUP.md

 - Files written to `/tmp` don't persist across deployments
 - **This means user accounts won't persist on Vercel**

-**Solutions:**
+**Good News:** The code has been updated to handle this gracefully:
+- ✅ File system errors are caught and logged (won't cause 500 errors)
+- ✅ Falls back to in-memory storage if file system is not writable
+- ✅ Authentication will work, but users need to register again after each deployment

+**Solutions for Persistent Data:**
 1. Use a real database (PostgreSQL, MongoDB, etc.)
 2. Use Vercel KV (Redis) for data storage
 3. Use a database service like Supabase, PlanetScale, or Neon

-For now, the authentication will work, but users will need to register again after each deployment.

 ## 📚 Additional Resources